7 Major Accomplishments of William McKinley, 25th President of the United States

 Upon the urging of President William McKinley, Congress passed the Dingley Tariff in 1897.
 The tariff was designed to protect American manufacturers and factory workers from excessively competitive imported goods.
 It was the highest protective tariff until that time.

-McKinley also urged Congress to pass the Gold Standard Act in 1900.
-The act, which he signed into law on March 14, 1990, was designed to keep the U.S. using the Gold Standard.
+The president also urged Congress to pass the Gold Standard Act in 1900.
+That act, which he signed into law on March 14, 1990, was designed to keep the U.S. using the Gold Standard.

 Owing to all that, he, supported by running mate Theodore Roosevelt, was easily re-elected in 1900, securing the largest victory since 1872.
 The president even won in Nebraska, his opponent’s (Democrat William Jennings Bryan) home state.